sunpy/ndcube/joss_paper/paper.md

 # Community Applications of ndcube

-The importance of the ndcube package is demonstrated by the fact that it already supports a variety of current ground-based and satellite observatories.
+The importance of the ndcube package is demonstrated by the fact that it is already a dependency of various software tools that support current ground-based and satellite observatories.
 These include the James Webb Space Telescope (JWST), Solar Orbiter, the Interface Region Imaging Spectrograph (IRIS), Hinode, and the Daniel K. Inouye Solar Telescope (DKIST) via the